 When my friend Bentley (he was named after the car) mentioned Barbados, I did not pay much attention to it.
 It happened in London, where we were co-workers, had really hectic, crazy, busy days and the last to think of was a trip to the Paradise (Barbados).
-Do you know the feeling when a seed is planted into the soil, keeps being underneath not moving for months, suddenly starts rushing through and finally appears over?
-That’s what happened with my Barbados seed, planted by Bentley into my mind and remained unnoticeable for a couple of months.
+Do you know the feeling when a seed is planted into the soil, it keeps being underneath not moving for months, suddenly starts rushing through and finally appears over?
+That’s what happened with my Barbados seed, planted by Bentley into my mind, remained unnoticeable for a couple of months.

-The best way to approach Barbados from Europe is to get British Airways or Virgin Atlantic aircraft from London.
+The best way to approach Barbados from Europe is to get British Airways or Virgin Atlantic flight from London.
 Both have direct flights, very reasonable price, quite acceptable service.
 Just the entertainment system on board did not work properly.
-The flight average duration is about 7 hours plus/minus 20 minutes.
+The flight average duration is about 7 hours, plus/minus 20 minutes.
 The price could vary, depending on the season (the high season is November- April), but everything around 500 GBP (720 USD) round trip is considered good.
-All the flights land at the only airport on the island, which is perfectly situated close to the beach in the Southern part of Barbados.
+All the flights land at the only airport on the island, which is perfectly situated close to the beach in the Southern side of Barbados.

 You might be surprised, as I was, because even my name was there.
 I was tricky and told my friends a story.
 Just a few days after my arrival I became so famous and significant in Barbados, that the government took a decision to name a bus stop after me.
 And I have the proper evidence 🙂

 Mount Gay is a really impressive rum.
-The first rum has the evidence of been bottled in 1703.
+The first rum that has the evidence of been bottled in 1703.
 There is a huge factory next to Bridgetown, where you can partially observe the process (some of the procedures are still kept in secret), to taste and buy your preferred kind of rum.
-I have not seen anyone drinking just pure rum in Barbados, but the rum cocktails are everywhere.
+I have not seen anyone drinking pure rum in Barbados, but the rum cocktails are everywhere.

-Some useful info about Barbados:
+Useful info about Barbados: